-The Commission approved a total of up to \$136,219,537 to fund the Quality Preschool Initiative (QPI) for eight years (FY 2012-13 through FY 2019-20).
-The goal of QPI is to positively impact the growth and development of preschool-age children to ensure that they have the foundation they will need to transition to kindergarten, experience success in school, and become life-long learners.
-The approach to achieve this goal has been through direct support to participating early care and education providers throughout San Diego County in order to achieve the highest quality rating according to the Quality Counts California (QCC) rating matrix (see attached).
+The Commission approved a total of up to \$43,183,938 to fund the Learn Well Initiative over a five year period (FY 2020-21 through FY 2024-25).
+The goal of Learn Well is to positively impact the growth and development of children ages birth to 5 years by providing direct supports to early care and education providers throughout the county.
+Participating providers benefit from direct coaching, engagement in learning communities, access to ongoing no cost professional development, in addition to receiving an annual retention stipend.
+The Learn Well Initiative is part of a greater quality improvement system called San Diego Quality Preschool Initiative which aims to ensure that all children have the foundation they will need to transition to kindergarten, experience success in school, and become life-long learners.
+The approach to achieve this goal has been through direct support to participating early care and education providers throughout San Diego County in order to achieve the highest quality according to the Quality Counts California (QCC) standards.